 want to learn more about this?
 When Out On the Trail, Leave Your Dog Behind

 Make sure to choose a place that is not too crowded.
 Its safe to say that your dog “is the cutest dog a live” and whos to say strangers wouldn’t want to come up to you to ask to pet your doggo.
-By picking a less crowded space your dog won’t be distracted by strangers asking to pet your dog.
+By picking a less crowded space your dog won’t be distracted by strangers asking for pets.

 We most likely will only be taking photos with your fur baby for tops 20 minutes.
 It helps to have another person to take over and watch over your dog while you continue to take engagement portraits with just you and your partner.